June 21, 2025

 A future Iranian Supreme Leader might not be more peaceful.
 A new Syrian leader made peace with Israel and the United States recently.
 But the Iranian media and population are disillusioned with the other side, and might not choose a leader the same way.
 There’s no way to know how that process would develop.

-Israel is a major non-NATO alliance for the United States.
+According to the Internet, Israel is a major non-NATO ally for the United States.
 So the country’s military and intelligence units cannot be directed by the United States.
 Israel is not part of the NATO command and control structure, and consequently only takes action on its own initiative.
-The United States does not have a congressionally approved treaty to defend Israel - just to share intelligence and to train with Israelis.
-But the United States does have a ten year commitment to supply arms, according to information published on the Internet, that ends in 2028.
+The United States does not have a congressionally approved treaty to defend Israel - just to share intelligence and to train with Israelis, according to internet research.
+But the United States does have a ten year commitment to supply arms that ends in 2028.

-Iran leadership was clearly hoping the President of the United States would prevent Israel.
-That clearly seems unfair to the Iranian side.
-President Trump did what Iran asked.
-He told Israel publicly prior to June 2025 not to target anyone.
-He became convinced by Israel that they were right after that time.
-And he announced the U.S. incursion into Iran to limit the nuclear program there.
+Iran’s leadership was clearly hoping the President of the United States would stop Israel from behaving that way.
+Israeli operations clearly seemed unfair to the Iranian side.
+President Trump initially did what Iran asked.
+He told Israel publicly not to target anyone inside of Iran.
+He only very eventually publicly acquiesced to Israel, and announced the U.S. incursion into Iran to eliminate WMD there.

-This writer feels cognitive dissonance when encountering incitement.
+Anyone who patterns “peace” feels cognitive dissonance when encountering incitement.
 Incitement is uncomfortable to people who pattern “peace” every day.
-Muslims pattern “peace” in Arabic the same way this peace maker uniquely does in English, by greeting each other with “peace” throughout every day.
-This writer therefore understands how American attitudes and actions can seem outlandish - even unimaginable - to people in the Persian gulf, because he is patterned the same way as the population and governments there.
-Incited attitudes from the U.S. side seem unimaginable to many Muslims.
+Many Muslims pattern “peace” in Arabic the same way this peace maker uniquely does in English, by greeting each other with “peace” throughout every day.
+This writer therefore understands how American attitudes and actions can seem outlandish - even unimaginable - to Arabic speaking people in the Persian gulf, because he is patterned the same way as the population and governments there.
+Incited attitudes from the U.S. side seem unimaginable to average Muslims.
 On the other hand, the United States has tolerated tens of thousands of real lost lives in the Middle East in previous years and decades.
-So Muslim patterning does not mean Arabic speaking people won’t defend themselves.
-There are risks of confrontation and possibilities for peace from all sides.
+So Muslim patterning has not meant that Arabic speaking people won’t defend themselves.

-There is a different tolerance for conflict between the U.S. and Persian sides.
-Americans feel comfortable with conflict in a way that Muslim countries don’t.
+There may be a different tolerance for conflict between American and Persian people.
+At least, that’s the way it seems to this writer in his travels to the region.
+Americans feel comfortable with conflict in a way that some Muslims do not because of a difference in word frequency.
 Confrontations can seem more like natural behavior to people patterned with incitement.
-But the United States and NATO have a history of sincerely resolving differences as well.
+But it’s important for Iran to remember that the United States and NATO have a history of sincerely resolving differences in spite of this patterning.
 President Trump historically made peace with North Korea, and even became friends with the Supreme Leader of North Korea, with love letters.
 Their public peace developed after there was nearly an exchange of “fire and fury.”
-That possibility might exist for the Supreme Leader of Iran.
+President Trump may someday be open to friendship with the Supreme Leader of Iran.
 There seemed from the U.S. President’s comments to reporters earlier this year to be a genuine commitment to that possibility with Iranian leadership at that time.

 Congressional approval is necessary for President Trump to expand upon U.S. involvement in Iran.
-He had legal justifications for limited cross border incursions that a republican Supreme Court might readily accept because of Iranian rhetoric and Yemen military behavior.
-But there is currently no declaration of war approved by Congress, and there would have to be for a much larger conflict.
+There is currently no declaration of war approved by Congress, and there would have to be for a much larger conflict.

-Prior to aforementioned events, IranIan leadership said in May 24, 2025 that, while they did not feel hopeful for a great attitude from the U.S. side, that they were cautiously giving nuclear negotiations one more chance.
+Prior to aforementioned events, Iranian leadership said on May 24, 2025 that, while they did not feel hopeful for a great attitude from the U.S. side, that they were cautiously giving nuclear negotiations one more chance.
 This writer hopes an agreement might still be achievable without further military confrontation.

 U.S. President Donald Trump signaled readiness for improving relations at the start of his administration by saying that he wanted a basic agreement with Iran in place by the middle of May 2025.
 He publicly gave everyone four months to reach a deal.
-From his perspective, an agreement did not even close to materialize from the Iranian side within that timeframe.
-It looked to the United States like American lives were lost to Iranian proxies in Yemen, and Israeli lives were in danger from Iranian missals.
-Iran seemed to the United States to choose a confrontationally deterrent path.
-Iran’s recent statement that they may block the Straight of Hormuz and prevent 20% of the world’s oil shipments is real world example of rhetorical challenges the Trump administration has received from Iran that has implications for countries globally.
+Perhaps from his perspective, an agreement did not even close to being accepted by the Iranian side within that timeframe.
+It probably looked to the White House like American lives were lost to Iranian proxies in Yemen, and Israeli lives were in danger from Iranian missiles.
+Iran seemed to the United States to choose a confrontational path.
+Iran’s recent statement that they may block the Strait of Hormuz and prevent 20% of the world’s oil shipments is real world example of a rhetorical challenge the Trump administration has received from Iran that has implications for countries globally.

 Iran perhaps wasn’t initially eagerly receptive to overtures for peace because of destructive events from the U.S. and Israeli side in Yemen and Gaza.
-Perhaps Iran tolerated a genuine confrontation in response to what it thought was merely very frightening military deterrence?
+Perhaps Iran was forced to endure a genuine confrontation in response to merely very frightening military deterrence?
 That’s the way this writer analyzed news reports.

-The United States may have thought there were sunken NATO vessels in the area of Iranian proxies called Houthi rebels.
-This writer doesn’t think any sunk based on the best intelligence he has.
-But he acknowledges that military deterrence can make it challenging to know for sure.
+There were news reports about sunken vessels near the Houthi rebels.
+This writer doesn’t think any NATO vessels sunk based on his reading of the news articles.
+But he acknowledges that military deterrence can make it challenging to know for sure, and it may have seemed that way to the U.S. side.

-There were obvious indications that the U.S. really hoped for improving relations, and that sanctions relief was genuinely on the table for Iran.
+There were obvious indications that the U.S. really hoped for progress, and that sanctions relief was genuinely on the table for Iran.
 One was that sanctions were historically lifted on Syria on May 14, 2025 prior to the end of the timeline told to Iran.
 This writer believes passionately that the decision to lift sanctions on Syria was the right thing to do.
 The Syrian population that took up residency in Turkey couldn’t be a more sensitive, compassionate, wonderful people who have deserved much better than they have received for decades.
+Strained U.S. - Iranian relations are not helpful to U.S. relations with the region.

 Iran’s Supreme Leader Leader Ayatollah Ali Khamenei brought up the U.S. and Israeli involvement in Yemen and Gaza to explain on May 15, 2025 that he did not believe in President Trump’s sincerity about peace.
 The U.S. alliance with Israel, he said, included arming Israel with very forceful weapons that have been used throughout the region.
 Even though Israel is obviously an independent actor from the United States—not even a member of NATO, Palestinian-Israeli exchanges earlier this year were portrayed in the Iranian media as too harmful to civilians for Iran to overlook.
 Israel has regularly been taking action against the government within the borders of Iran.

 Prior to lifting sanctions on traditionally Iranian aligned-Syria, President Trump offered to enter into an Abraham Accord with Iran, and said that the U.S. and alliances would build for free and give away a beautiful brand new modern city to the Palestinians immediately.
 He was at that time and remains believed by this peace maker.
-He seemed genuinely interested in this possibility during interviews.
+He seemed genuinely interested in this possibility during several media events.
 He did not seem to be believed by the other side.
 He explained in multiple public appearances that Palestinians could occupy a vast number of newly built Trump-quality buildings in an Arabic speaking country.
-The location, he said, could be Gaza if the area became peaceful enough from all sides.
-And President Trump said if peace didn’t develop there, the U.S. would give away a fantastic city immediately anyway.
-He promised to work with alliances on financing to build virtually immediately in Jordan, Egypt or somewhere else agreeable without preconditions.
-We’re talking about millions of homes.
+The location, he seemed to insinuate, could be Gaza, if the area became peaceful enough from all sides.
+And President Trump said that, if peace didn’t develop there, the U.S. would give away a fantastic city immediately anyway.
+He promised to work with allies on financing to build virtually immediately in Jordan, Egypt or somewhere else agreeable without preconditions.
+Although only President Trump knows for sure, millions of homes may have been contemplated given the scale of the destruction in Gaza.

-President Trump also publicly told the media for quite some time (such as in this Truth Social post on February 5, 2025) that, “I would much prefer a Verified Nuclear Peace Agreement, which will let Iran peacefully grow and prosper.
+President Trump also said (including in this Truth Social post on February 5, 2025) that, “I would much prefer a Verified Nuclear Peace Agreement, which will let Iran peacefully grow and prosper.
 We should start working on it immediately, and have a big Middle East Celebration when it is signed and completed.
 God Bless the Middle East!”
-The media and public were prepped for the possibility of resolution.
-The media became very influential in the United States when Pete Heggseth became Secretary of Defense.
-So those public comments may have been a sincere expression of intent.
+The media and public were therefore prepped almost immediately upon his return for a second term in the White House for the possibility of resolution.
+Did subsequent events convince him otherwise?

-This writer believes that the nuclear agreement should be barely necessary because Islamic states are peaceful for religious reasons by charter, and the entire region is obviously advanced already.
-But optics matter, and an agreement is important giving the Trump administration an excuse to the American people for resolution with Iran.
-President Trump and Secretary of State Rubio perhaps used to hope that Iran would play along, and easily negotiate and conclude one.
+This writer believes that a U.S. - Iranian nuclear agreement should barely be necessary because Islamic states are supposed to be peaceful for religious reasons, and the entire region is obviously advanced already.
+But optics matter, and an agreement is important to giving the Trump administration an excuse to the American people for resolution with Iran.
+President Trump and Secretary of State Rubio perhaps used to hope that Iran would play along, and easily negotiate and conclude one?

-Iran made positive comments about the possibility of an agreement but clearly did not agree to one by the time limit President Trump initially published upon taking office.
+Iran made positive comments about peace but clearly did not agree to peace by the time limit President Trump initially published upon taking office.
 Iran’s chief diplomat Araghchi told the Tehran Times in February 2025, “It is [easy] to reach practical assurances that Iran will not have nuclear weapons, provided that objective guarantees are also provided that… measures against Iran—including economic pressures … will be [alleviated].”
 But nothing was accomplished in that regard before the end of May 2025.
 Iran, for instance, could easily have signed an Abraham Accord immediately after Syrian sanctions were lifted and did not.

-President Masoud Pezeshkian patterned patterned peace at the United Nations upon taking office in 2024.
-He won Iran’s election to replace President Ebrahim Raisi shortly after the former leader’s helicopter was destroyed accidentally (in the middle of his second term).
-President Pezeshkian is already encouraging NATO to have peaceful improving relations with Iran.
+There was a great attitude from President Masoud Pezeshkian immediately upon his taking office.
+He patterned peace at the United Nations in 2024.
+Perhaps there can be a great attitude towards the White House today.
+He won Iran’s election to replace President Ebrahim Raisi shortly after the former leader’s helicopter was destroyed accidentally (in the middle of his second term in severe fog).
+President Pezeshkian encouraged NATO to have peaceful improving relations with Iran.
 (Former President Raisi’s steady leadership style and calming influence are already missed by more than just his Iranian constituency.
 He is remembered fondly by world leaders globally.
 And current President Pezeshkian is presenting himself even more peacefully.)
-President Pezeshkian started his presidency with the following statement about Iran playing a unifying peace making role in the region:
+President Pezeshkian started his presidency with the following statement about Iran playing a unifying peace-making role in the region:

 As nations endowed with abundant resources and shared traditions rooted in peaceful Islamic teachings, we must unite and rely on the power of logic rather than the logic of power.
 By leveraging our normative influence, we can play a crucial role in the emerging post-polar global order by promoting peace, creating a calm environment conducive to sustainable development, fostering dialogue, and dispelling Islamophobia.
 Iran is prepared to play its fair share in this regard.”

-The rest of this article is helpful historical context, that mostly explains U.S. - Iranian relations during former U.S. and Iranian administrations…
+The rest of this article is historical context to explain U.S. - Iranian relations during former U.S. and Iranian administrations.

 Former President of Iran